 - Copies of diplomas from all post-secondary schools attended.
 Candidates should submit Diplomprüfungs- and Abschlusszeugnisse for all diplomas and degrees.

-- 3 reference/recommendation letters.
-These forms should be completed by professors (or former employers) online.
+- Three reference/recommendation letters.
+These letters should be completed online by professors (or former employers).

 Please note that the following documents are not required at this point of the application:

-- TOEFL (if you are accepted as a candidate, you will receive a voucher to register for the TOEFL for free).
-If you already have a TOEFL score that is not older than two years please include a copy
+- TOEFL (accepted candidates will receive a voucher to register for the TOEFL for free; candidates who already have a TOEFL score that is not older than two years should include a copy of their results); and

-Candidates are requested to submit the application form as well as letters of recommendation online.
-The deadline to receive complete applications is November 15.
+Candidates are requested to submit both their application and their letters of recommendation online.
+The deadline to submit a completed application is November 15.
 Incomplete applications and/or late applications will not be considered.